Aj1ya/BlogWebsite/README.md

 Blog website built using ejs, js , html and css

-version 1.5
+version 1.6

-# Updated the compose.ejs template
+# Updated the compose template to use bootstrap classes
-- Updated the form to include title and post textarea
+- Updated the compose template to use bootstrap classes,
+- removed custom css in use previously.